High school seniors design educational systems change

 In Albany, Oregon I also mapped community learning networks for students.
 Once again, the community learning system was learner-centric, collaborative and included school district staff and business employees.
 Admittedly these social action research findings using quality improvement processes to evoke educational systems change are dated.
 This work was done 30 years ago.
 But to me, there is something enduring in what we had discovered.
 Something natural and right about creating a community learning system.

-Staying with the new design, it’s important to remember that I was also part of the process.
 My role was to create an environment for collective reflection and learning.
 I began with the Oregon Progress Board’s Oregon Benchmark data for the county the students lived in and asked them if they had seen it before.
 When I asked the Sheldon High School Students to design a new educational system, I integrated two quality improvement tools – Ishikawa’s fish bone analysis and Mizuno‘s affinity diagram.
 Studying new practices at Creswell and Albany, I used my own social action research that has proven effective in understanding wellbeing and high performance in the workplace.
 This brings us to the practice of evaluation.

 The liberation of people with developmental disabilities that began in 1975 and continues today has had a significant social impact in US society.
 The Developmentally Disabled Assistance and Bill of Rights Act of 1975 established a systems change process with evaluation at its center.
 It presented an innovation in evaluation of social services.